handsontable/handsontable/docs/next/guides/columns/column-width.md

 ## Setting the column width using a function

-The column width can be set using a function.
 In this example, the size of all columns is set using a function by taking a column `index` (1, 2 ...) and multiplying it by `40px` for each consecutive column.

 ::: example #example3
 ```js